datamesh-governance/datamesh-governance.com/policies/isolation/project-structure/bigquery-one-project-per-domain.md

 For consistency, we want a uniform structure and naming of our BigQuery projects.

+The structure must fit to BigQuery's strict 3-level-hierarchy:

+- project
+  - dataset
+    - tables
+    - views

+BigQuery has some naming restrictions:
+Project IDs must be 6-30 characters, contain letters, numbers, and hyphens and are globally unique, cannot be in use or have previously been used.
+Datasets and table names can contain up to 1024 characters, numbers and underscores.

 ## Decision

 We agree on a set of conventions for our BigQuery projects, datasets and tables:

 ### Project ID

-Requirements:
-- 6-30 characters
-- letters, numbers, and hyphens
-- Cannot be in use or previously used

 Format: